 The Mellowswan Foundation Africa-Tanzania will defend the greater Kilimanjaro ecosystem with more than 10 million new seedlings, community engagement, wildlife conservation strategies and more.
 They will educate local stakeholders about sustainable forestry, sustainable agriculture and wildlife management.
 Unlike past reforestation efforts in the region, it will focus on local needs and long-term sustainability.
-The seedlings are indigenous species that can help restore and protect the integrity of the ecosystem, while helping rural communities thrive as stewards of the land.

 Unfortunately, forests across the region are retreating under the pressures of agriculture and communities that depend on firewood.

 The foundation plans to save wildlife, capture carbon and reduce deforestation on a massive scale.
 This investment will benefit the entire planet, while preserving a world treasure.